MDS Cache Configuration

 Each time a client manipulates or acquires a capability, the MDS will increment

 the counter.
-This is a rough but effective way to monitor utilization of the
+This is a rough but effective way to monitor the utilization of the

 mds_session_cache_liveness_magnitude is a base-2 magnitude difference